Related Links - CEMS

 Engineering is a professional field that leverages mathematics and the sciences to design and implement solutions to problems faced by society.
 The practicing Engineer utilizes not only the fundamentals related to mathematics and the sciences but also computational tools to accomplish his or her tasks.
-With this latter reality in mind, the School of Engineering (SoE) requires all incoming Engineering students to have a laptop computer.
+With this latter reality in mind, engineering at UVM requires all incoming Engineering students to have a laptop computer.
 The laptop requirement enables instructors to incorporate computational analysis and numerical examples in the classroom for an immediate and powerful praxis of engineering theory.

 The School also recommends that students have word processing, presentation and spreadsheet software on their laptop.
 Recognizing that students will also use their laptops for multimedia applications (e.g., video editing for class projects) and running various engineering software during their tenure at UVM, the School strongly recommends new computers be purchased with increased performance (i.e., 2.6 GHz, 8 GB RAM, 256 Solid State Drive (SSD) or 1 TB Mechanical Drive (HDD) for storage).

 Note to Mac Users: